 The events of the next few chapters of John occur around six months prior to Jesus’ eventual crucifixion.

-As is usually the case in the gospel of John, the term “the Jews” is a reference to the religious leaders of Jerusalem and their supporters.
+Remember the term “the Jews” is a reference to the religious leaders of Jerusalem and their supporters.
 This is an important distinction when interpreting the reactions of the crowd to Jesus’ words.
 “The Jews,” as described here, are a separate group from “the people.”

 The Feast of Tabernacles was a 7-day event (Leviticus 23:33–34) celebrating the journey of Israel through the wilderness.
-The rituals of this festival reminded the people of how God had provided for Israel during their journey out of Egypt.
+The festival reminded the people of how God had provided for Israel during their journey out of Egypt.
 This involved enormous lamps whose wicks were made of priestly robes and priests carrying water from the Pool of Siloam.
 These symbolised the pillar of fire and the provision of water from the rock respectively.

 The suggestion made here is that Jesus should go and put on a show in Jerusalem.
 The feeding of thousands, from chapter 6, attracted a great deal of attention.
-Given that these family members don’t actually believe that Jesus is the Messiah (John 7:5), this is probably a sarcastic response to so many disciples abandoning Jesus after His preaching in Capernaum (John 6:66).

 Simply knowing Jesus should be enough to convict any believer that Jesus is the Messiah!

 Jesus, on the other hand, is only interested in following God the Father’s timetable (John 7:6).
 Much of what Jesus does will attract controversy, but this is not the real purpose of His actions.
-In order to avoid needless scandal, and to make a more subtle entrance, Jesus will let His brothers go ahead of Him so He can enter the festival alone, and quietly (John 7:9–10).
+In order to avoid needless scandal, and to make a more subtle entrance, Jesus will let His brothers go ahead of Him.
+So He can enter the festival alone, and quietly (John 7:9–10).
 Notably, Jesus will perform no miracles at this particular festival.

 Of all the people in the world who should have accepted Jesus as Messiah, his immediate family are be at the top of the list.
 After all, nobody knew Him as well or saw His character as clearly.
 And yet, this same familiarity seems to produce the opposite effect – Familiarity breeds contempt!
 Jesus’ own brothers—other biological children of Mary—don’t yet accept His ministry or His mission.
 Part of this is cultural: Jewish tradition suggested that the Messiah would be relatively unknown prior to His emergence (John 7:27).